aptech/docs/docs/CR-plotSetXTicInterval.rst

     :param ticInterval: the distance between X-axis tick labels.
     :type ticInterval: scalar

-    :param firstLabeled: Optional input, the value of the first X-value on which to place a tick label.
+    :param firstLabeled: Optional input, the value of the first X value on which to place a tick label.
     :type firstLabeled: scalar

 Examples